PartImageNet: A Large, High-Quality Dataset of Parts: Experiments

 We follow the conventional setting in few-shot classification to resize images to 84 * 84 pixels and adopt Conv4 and ResNet-12 as backbones with respect to different methods.
-We conduct experiments on PartImageNet using MAML \cite{finn2017model}, Prototypical Networks \cite{snell2017prototypical}, RFS \cite{tian2020rethinking}, Meta-Baseline \cite{chen2021meta}, COMPAS \cite{he2021compas} and ConstellationNet \cite{xu2020attentional}.
-Among them, MAML \cite{finn2017model} and Prototypical Networks \cite{snell2017prototypical} are classic few-shot classification methods, RFS \cite{tian2020rethinking} and Meta-Baseline \cite{chen2021meta} are representative works for large-training-corpus methods and meta-training methods respectively while COMPAS \cite{he2021compas} and ConstellationNet \cite{xu2020attentional} are recent works based on exploitation of parts to facilitate few-shot learning.
-We follow the exact setting of each work to conduct the experiments and tune the hyper-parameter a little to obtain better performance for a fair comparison.
-The results on PartImageNet, miniImageNet and tieredImageNet are shown in Tab \ref{tab:few_shot}.
-As can be observed, without using part annotation, recent works can obtain similar performances on PartImageNet as tieredImageNet and models \cite{he2021compas, xu2020attentional} that claim to exploit part information do not show obvious advantages though PartImageNet contains more classes with part structures.
-We hope that with the propose of PartImageNet, the effectiveness of existing part-based modules can be better illustrated and encourage more works on exploiting parts as a mid-level representation to facilitate few-shot learning and transfer learning.
+We conduct experiments on PartImageNet using MAML \cite{finn2017model}, Prototypical Networks \cite{snell2017prototypical}, RFS \cite{tian2020rethinking}, Meta-Baseline \cite{chen2021meta}, COMPAS \cite{he2021compas} and DeepEMD \cite{zhang2020deepemd}.
+Among them, MAML \cite{finn2017model} and Prototypical Networks \cite{snell2017prototypical} are classic few-shot classification methods, RFS \cite{tian2020rethinking} and Meta-Baseline \cite{chen2021meta} are representative works for large-training-corpus methods and meta-training methods respectively while COMPAS \cite{he2021compas} and DeepEMD \cite{zhang2020deepemd} are recent works based on exploitation of parts or key regions to facilitate few-shot learning.

+Table \ref{tab:few_shot} summaries the results of selected methods on PartImageNet and miniImageNet.
+As can be observed, recent methods can obtain similar performances on PartImageNet as miniImageNet which shows that PartImageNet itself can serves as a good benchmark for evaluating few-shot algorithms.
+Besides, we also observe that though PartImageNet theoretically contains more classes with part structures, models \cite{he2021compas,zhang2020deepemd} that claim to exploit part information do not show obvious advantages compared to others when training without directly using the part annotations.